-In this paper we study the division problem when the good to be allocated also comes with fixed amounts but now agents may share several units, whose number is endogenous because it may depend on agents' preferences.
+In this paper, we study the division problem when the good to be allocated also comes with fixed amounts but now agents may share several units, whose number is endogenous because it may depend on agents' preferences.
 Consider for example a group of entrepreneurs examining several business opportunities.
 Each entrepreneur is willing to devote himself to at most one of those business opportunities and as before, their risk attitudes and wealth induce single-peaked preferences on the amount to be invested.
 We let agents partition themselves into coalitions in such a way that agents in each coalition will have to share one and only one unit of the good.
+We want to emphasize that the class of real-life examples that we want to model have to have the feature that every coalition of the partition, no matter what its composition is, gets a full unit to allocate among its members; for instance, when a set of agents who want to invest some of their savings in a particular indivisible bond, no coalition is able to buy strictly less than the face value of the bond.
 An allocation is a pair consisting of a partition of the set of agents and a vector of allotments specifying for each coalition in the partition a vector of shares, one for each agent in the coalition, whose components add up to one unit.
-A rule is a mapping that selects for each profile of singlepeaked preferences an allocation; i.e., a partition and a vector of allotments.
+A rule is a mapping that selects for each profile of single-peaked preferences an allocation.
 Thus, a rule can be decomposed into two procedures.
 For each profile of single-peaked preferences, the first procedure is a function that selects a partition of the set of agents while the second procedure is a solution to be applied to the subprofile of single-peaked preferences of the agents in each coalition of the partition.
 We restrict ourselves to second procedures that select the allotment by means of a unique solution applied to each rationing problem faced by each coalition in the partition.
 This restriction implies that the same principles are used across coalitions and it can be interpreted as a consistency requirement.
 Thus, a rule can be identified with a partition function (mapping single-peaked preference profiles into partitions of the set of agents) and a solution (to be applied to each coalition of the selected partition).